History of cooperatives in the United States: Great Depression

 Credit unions, in particular, were established throughout the United States and have remained one of the most visible and productive legacies of the New Deal period.

 21st century

 In the healthcare reform debate, health insurance cooperatives were, at one point, proposed as an alternative to the public option, and indeed in some states were instituted as the ACA became law.

+Starting in 2001, several states passed laws for the creation of Limited cooperative associations (LCA), a type of multi-stakeholder cooperative which mixes aspects of cooperatives with limited liability companies to allow for outside investment.

 In 2009, the United Steelworkers signed an agreement with the Basque Country-based Mondragon Corporation in order to further the establishment and expansion of unionized worker cooperatives in North America.

 The National Cooperative Business Association identifies over 29,000 cooperative businesses employing more than 2 million people and accounting for over $650 billion in annual revenue.